dotnet/docfx/Documentation/spec/docfx_flavored_markdown.md

 > [!CAUTION]
 > This is a warning containing some important message.

-Difference between DFM and GFM
+Differences between DFM and GFM
 ------------------

 ### List